nofitsegal/nofitsegal.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the joint program of the Materials Science and Engineering department (DMSE) and Center for Computational Science (CSE) at [MIT](https://dmse.mit.edu/) advised by Prof. [Rafael Gomez-Bombarelli](https://dmse.mit.edu/faculty/rafael-gomez-bombarelli/).
+I am a PhD student in the joint program of the Materials Science and Engineering department (DMSE) and the Center for Computational Science (CSE) at [MIT](https://dmse.mit.edu/) advised by Prof. [Rafael Gomez-Bombarelli](https://dmse.mit.edu/faculty/rafael-gomez-bombarelli/).

 I am passionate about developing practical ML tools for materials inverse design, focusing on both predictive and generative strategies.